Engineering World Health

 EWH design competitions encourage innovation in lifesaving medical equipment for under-resourced parts of the world.

-From its university chapters to its K-12 STEM education programs, from its engagement of exceptional students in the developed world to the education of newly empowered technicians in Africa, Asia and Latin America, EWH builds a global engineering community of knowledge development and exchange.
+From its university chapters to its biomedical engineering education programs, from its engagement of exceptional students in the developed world to the education of newly empowered technicians in Africa, Asia and Latin America, EWH builds a global engineering community of knowledge development and exchange.

 Together, we are on a journey to improve patient care and save lives throughout the world.